desmos-labs/athena/UPGRADING.md

 # Upgrade Process

-This document provides step-by-step guidance for upgrading from DJuno version to another.
+This document provides step-by-step guidance for upgrading from Athena version to another.

 ## Upgrading from Desmos Core v5 to Desmos Core v6